techiediaries/techiediaries/_posts/2020/angular-10/2019-08-23-angular-modules.md

 Every Angular app has at least one module, conventionally called the **root** module.
 This is the module that gets [bootstrapped](https://angular.io/guide/bootstrapping) for running the application.

+## Angular 10 Modules by Example

-Head over to your Angular project in the Stackblitz IDE.
+Head over to your Angular 10 project in the Stackblitz IDE.
 Open the `src/app/app.module.ts` file, you should see the following code:

     import { NgModule } from '@angular/core';